By R.D. Miller

-Sadly, political discourse has created an impression as if a crime was committed.
-The political pride that developed out of colonialism has led some to believe that a leader has to graduate from a top university, hold a law degree, or a PhD in government studies to lead, and underscore that one can be less privileged and become a leader from humble beginnings.
+Sadly, the political pride that developed out of colonialism has led some to believe that a leader has to graduate from a top university, hold a law degree, or a PhD in government studies to lead, and underscore that one can be less privileged and become a leader from humble beginnings.

 Sure, one has to understand geo-political, social, and economic issues, and be able to link it to the corner shop even without electricity or running water.
 Furthermore, take responsibility as a leader in the context of employment, government spending, investment in education, management, expectation vs reality, corruption, crime, and other mishandled social policies.

 Portia’s failure does not lessen her political tenacity and accomplishment.
 This mentality only one loses only creates barriers for upward mobility, apprehensions, and even exploitation of future qualified women.
-The participation of women in the legislative process benefits the country in general, and they are often better of solving issues.
+The participation of women in the legislative process benefits the country in general, and they are often better of solving issues I believe